AtheerAlzhrani/AtheerAlzhrani/README.md

 ## Hi there 👋

-My name is Atheer Alzahrani I have a passion for AI and Data Science
+My name is Atheer Alzahrani.
+I have a passion for AI and data science.

 - 🔭 I’m currently working on nlp projects
 - 🌱 I’m currently learning LLM